 Hi there!
 My name is Pang Yan Han (call me Yan Han).

-Professionally, I am a Software Engineer with a keen eye on infrastructure and a mindset towards engineering with operations as a first class concern.
+Professionally, I am a Software Engineer with a keen eye on infrastructure and a mindset towards engineering with operations and security as first class concerns.

-Mathematics: I have a slight interest in Mathematics - although progress has been slow (but steady) - still on the beginning undergraduate level.
+Mathematics: I have a small interest in Mathematics - although progress has been slow due to other priorities - still on the beginning undergraduate level.
 I have been actively working on creating PDFs which contain my solutions to the MIT 18.01 Single Variable Calculus course (Fall 2006) - source code and PDFs are available at this GitHub repo - do note that this is still a work in progress.

-Systems, security, operations: Even though I am primarily a software engineer, I probably have much more experience than most engineers in system administration and operations, especially after my stint at Grab’s SysOps team, where I learnt a lot from very experienced teammates on how to run production systems and saw a very different side of things (as compared to a software engineer) in an Internet company.
+Systems, security, operations: Even though I am primarily a software engineer, I probably have much more experience than most engineers in system administration and operations, especially after my stint at Grab’s SysOps team, where I learnt a lot from very experienced teammates on how to run production systems and saw a very different side of things in an Internet company.
 Ever since I moved on from Grab, I am finding in myself a growing interest in systems, security and operations.

-Pushing for automation whenever I find myself doing something repeatedly - because this is an extremely strong sign that a computer can do it for me (and is probably one of the reasons why computers were created in the first place).
-It is also why I maintain repositories such as provision-ubuntu, myvagrant, bin-src and dotfiles.
-They save a lot of time and effort for me.
+Pushing for automation whenever I find myself doing something repeatedly - because this is a strong sign that a computer can do it for me - and with less likelihood of making an error.
+It is also why I maintain repositories such as provision-ubuntu, bin-src and dotfiles.

 Tests also require maintenance.
-This, I was told by one of my mentors during my final internship before my first job out of school.
-Initially, I didn’t buy it but it rang true over time.
-If you don’t believe it, just write a huge amount of tests and see what happens when you do a major refactor to your code - you’ll probably have to update all the tests, too.
-Which is why frameworks such as QuickCheck are so attractive to me.
+A lesson taught by one of my mentors at my final internship, which rang true over time.
+If you don’t believe it, just write an excessive amount of tests and see what happens when you do a major refactor to your code - you’ll probably have to update all the tests, too.

 I am strongly for open source software.
-Having studied a few of them myself, I can attest that I have learnt a lot from reading code written by people who are way better than myself.
-And for the majority of those that I’ve not read, I have certainly benefited from a richer computing experience, kudos to their authors who kindly released their code and allowed for others to contribute to their development.
+Having studied a few of them, I can attest that I have learnt a lot from reading code written by people who are way better than myself.
+It is not an exaggeration to say that the world will be very different without Linux, vim, Apache, Perl, etc and everything else that came from them.